-Dull hair coats, excessive shedding or thin hair on boomer pets is not from age.
+Dull hair coats, excessive shedding and thin hair on boomer pets are not from age.
 These issues are easily corrected and are responsive to fatty acids, which may be lacking in their diet, or their absorption may have decreased with age.
-Doc Roy’s® DERMA COAT PLUS
+Doc Roy’s® Derma Coat Plus

-can correct these issues in your boomer dog and salmon oil
+can correct these issues in your boomer dog, while salmon oil

-helps boomer cats to eliminate their hair and coat issues.
-It takes approximately 6 weeks for the treatment to have effect so don’t stop supplementing too soon or you may never get the new coat in place.
+helps boomer cats to eliminate hair and coat issues.
+It takes approximately 6 weeks for the treatment to have effect, so don’t stop supplementing too soon or you may never get the new coat in place.
 Once the coat is in, using fatty acids routinely is the solution.

-Age is not the disease – correct the issues they are dealing with and they’ll keep making memories.
-Our boomer cats and dogs will age well if you identify the issues early and help them manage for a comfortable active life!
+Age is not a disease – correct the issues your pet is dealing with, and he will live a long, healthy life.
+Our boomer cats and dogs will age well if you identify the issues early and help them manage for a comfortable, active life!